saidulislam/RNN-Sequential-Data-Processing/README.md

 # RNN (Recurrent Neural Network) - Sequential-Data-Processing
 This project includes my RNN experiments and templates I reuse.
-Covers everything from Simple RNN (no one uses) to LSTM, GRU
+Covers everything from Simple RNN (no one uses) to LSTM, GRU, Attention and SPINN.

+In real life example, you won't use Simple RNN.
+LSTM and GRU are more likely to be used.
+Attention helps the network focus on an important part of the input instead of searching the whole input and trying to find the answer.
+A tem from Google Brain and the University of Toronto had in fact proved that Attention could beat LSTM and GRU networks However, most of the implementations use LSTM/GRU and Attention together.
+For natural language related work, Stack-augmented Parser-Interpreter Neural Network (SPINN) is used.
+This particular type of network handles sequence data with a tree-linke structure in mind.